 The stronger your chapter is at handling requests, responding to complaints and generally establishing an effective dialogue between members and the Society, the stronger the value of SME membership will be perceived.
 Keep service a high priority by:

 - Periodically surveying member needs.

-- Acknowledging member feedback and sending it, when relevant, to SME Customer Care at SME Headquarters.
+- Acknowledging member feedback and sending it, when relevant, to SME Customer Care.

 There is no coincidence that active and involved SME members are happy SME members who renew year after year.
 Participation gives members a sense of commitment and belonging, so get them involved by:

 - Encouraging members to help make flyers or announcements for upcoming chapter events

 - Asking them to coordinate meetings or social gatherings

 - Assigning members specific duties and tasks at events